wezdenko/karolina-python-project-1/README.md

 - User can exit the program at any time using Ctrl+C.

 ### Non-functional requirements
-- Program always runs correctly as long the input and json file is correct.
+- Program always runs correctly as long the input and json file are correct.
 - Program uses python in version 3.12.
 - Only modules from a [standard library](https://docs.python.org/3.12/library/index.html) can be used.
-- The program is easy to set-up and run (documentation for that is provided).
+- The program is easy to set-up and run.
 - Program handles json files up to 5MB in size.
 - Program is well maintained in this repository.